-It is in this venue, that the recent debate on smart tourism has attempted to demonstrate the several areas of implications and challenges that big data can offer to the competitiveness of tourism destinations and companies (Jackson, 2016).
+It is in this venue, that the recent debate on smart tourism has attempted to demonstrate the several areas of implications and challenges that big data can offer to the competitiveness of tourism destinations and companies (Jackson, 2016; Raguseo et al., 2017).
 Characterized by advanced services, high degree of innovation and the presence of open, integrated and shared processes for enhancing the quality of life for both residents and tourists (Presenza et al., 2014), the notion of a smart tourist destination is the result of the interconnection of tourism destinations with multiple stakeholders’ communities through dynamic platforms and knowledge intensive flows of communication and enhanced decision support systems (Buhalis and Amaranggana, 2015; Jovicic, 2017).

 Due at the large diffusion of social networks and digital applications, tourism is more and more configurable as an experience (Aarikka-Steroos and Jaakkala, 2012; Lu et al., 2015) resulting from collaboration, co-creation and digitalization (Neuhofer et al., 2013).
 During their journeys and in their decision-making and communication processes tourists contribute to the creation of a massive flow of data generated by sensors, micro-devices and cameras distributed on the urban and extra-urban areas of interest for tourists.
 All these data are a promising basis for making smart destinations as well as for enhancing the satisfaction of tourists through a personalized offering of products and services.
 However, in tourism destinations, these data typically remain unused.